Putuo, Zhoushan: Economy

-Putuo Distrcit's economy consists of diverse aspects.
+Putuo District's economy consists of diverse aspects.

 In 2024, the agriculture, forestry, animal husbandry and fishery (primary industries) reached gross output of CNY 191.93 billion; the total retail sales of consumer goods reached CNY 224.89 billion; the total value of goods imported and exported reached CNY 589.89 billion.

-Tourism is one of the important sectors of its ecnomy, mostly depend on its mountain resouces.
-In 2024, Mount Putuo reached CNY 10.11 billion tourism revenue, alongside with accommodation revenue of CNY 610 million, catering revenue of CNY 127 million, and wholesale and retail revenue of CNY 75 million.
+Tourism is one of the important sectors of its economy, mostly depend on its mountain resources.
+In 2024, Mount Putuo reached CNY 10.11 billion tourism revenue, along with accommodation revenue of CNY 610 million, catering revenue of CNY 127 million, and wholesale and retail revenue of CNY 75 million.

 Its ship and marine engineering industry achieved CNY 14.12 billion revenue in 2023.
 To 2019, there are four shipyards located in Putuo district, repaired total 707ships (607 foreign vessels) in 2018.

 Geography

 Putuo District occupies the southeastern part of Zhoushan archipelago.
 It includes the eastern end of the archipelago Zhoushan Island, which is the largest island of the archipelago, and many dozens of smaller islands.
 Among them: